 Remington has announced five new 870 DM Models and added DM capability to their Tac-14 non-shotgun shotgun (see them all here).

-The DM’s feature everything that made the 870 shotgun so popular for the last 57 years, with the simple addition of a detachable magazine feeding system in place of the traditional tube magazine.
-The polymer mag (each gun ships with one) holds six 12 gauge shells (2 3/4 or 3 inches), giving a shooter seven rounds of tactical shotgun firepower and all the ease of operation of an 870 pump.
+The DM’s feature everything that made the 870 shotgun so popular for the last 57 years, with the simple addition of a detachable magazine system in place of the traditional tube magazine.
+The polymer mag (each gun ships with one) holds six 12 gauge shotshells (2 3/4 or 3 inches), giving a shooter seven rounds of tactical shotgun firepower and all the ease of operation of an 870 pump.

 The big advantage: faster reloads.
 No more thumb-feeding a tube mag one by one.
 You swap out an 870 DM’s spent mag via a large paddle-type release located just forward of the magazine well.
 Tilt the release back, slide the mag out and you’re ready to rock.

 You reload the 870 DM AR-style.
 Just slam a new six-round mag straight up and into the mag well (no need to rock it in like an AK).
 With a full mag in place and one in the chamber, you can easily pack another magazine in a pocket or carrying pouch.
 That gives you 13 rounds of good-to-go, git-er-done big-boy ballistics.